socallinuxexpo/scale-network/ansible/README.md

 `ansible -u steven -k -K -i myfile.txt pis -b -a "reboot"`

-`-b` denote become root. `-K` will prompt for the become password, which by default is your sudo auth. `--becomes-method su` will opt to prompt for the `su` auth instead.
+`-b` denote become root. `-K` will prompt for the become password, which by default is your sudo auth. `--become-method su` will opt to prompt for the `su` auth instead.
 Can be omitted if keys and sudoers files are used.

 `ansible -u david -i inventory.py servers -m file -a "path=/tmp/file state=touch"`